OlivierCC/spfx-photopile-web-part/README.md

 * Render the pics as a cool photopile
 * Personalize the layout thanks to editable settings

+If you are a SharePoint web developer, you can be interested by the following code patterns :
+* Include JQuery and external framework in your solution
+* Implement rich web part properties panel with controls like DropDown, Sliders, Toggle, etc.
+* Load dynamic data from SharePoint as web part properties
+* Load dynamic data from SharePoint REST Services, as lists or items
+* Implement mock system to test your solution in the local workbench or on a SharePoint site
+* Include Office UI Fabric controls in your project
+* Render content with React
+* Etc.

 ## How to use it

+By compiling this code on a configured workstation, you can test this web part